Becoming a Certified Clean Facilitator

 Certified Clean Facilitator Level 1

 - Start by joining our Clean Language: Core Skills training to learn the basics.
-(This year we are offering this training online, with timings to suit Europe/Asia, or Europe/USA).
+(We are offering this training this summer - online with timings to suit Europe/Asia, or Europe/USA).

-- Each Fine Tuning module lasts 3 days and the programme is open-ended so you can join as many or as few modules as you wish/need.
+- Each Fine Tuning module lasts 5 weeks (4 hours a week) and the programme is open-ended so you can join as many or as few modules as you wish/need.
 Assessment consists of marking your skills against set criteria during one or more modules and sending a video of you working with a client to a second recognised assessor for verification.

-- To get to the required standard for certification usually takes between 2 and 4 Fine Tuning modules.
+- To get to the required standard for certification usually takes between 2 and 4 Fine Tuning modules in addition to Core Skills.

-- For the Clean Space part, attend our 4-day Clean Space workshop.
-This covers working with individuals and groups.
-(If you only want the ‘individual’ part, we can organise that.)
+- For the Clean Space part, attend our 2-day Clean Space workshop (or 3 x 4 hour sessions online).
 The assessment for this also takes place during Fine Tuning.

-- This programme starts with Clean For Teams, a 2-day workshop where you can learn what Systemic Modelling is all about and experience it yourself as a participant.
+- This programme starts with Clean For Teams, a 2-day or 4 half-day sessions workshop where you can learn what Systemic Modelling is all about and experience it yourself as a participant.

 - Clean for Teams is a pre-requisite for joining our Systemic Modelling Rolling Programme.
 Like the Fine Tuning programme this is open-ended and incorporates assessment.

-- It generally takes 5- 8 Rolling Programme modules (3 days each) to reach the required standard.
-Those who pass this assessment will have the skills needed to run a 2- day workshop (like Clear For Teams) or to facilitate in-house groups to move away from drama and be more collaborative, and creative together.
+- Foundation Level can be achieved within one or two modules, and it generally takes 4 to 7 further modules (5 x half-day sessions each) to reach Professional standard.
+Those who pass this assessment will have the skills needed to run a 2-day workshop (like Clean For Teams) or to facilitate in-house groups to move away from drama and be more collaborative and creative together.

 Can I take more than one of these certifications?

 Of course!
 You can do them in any order or simultaneously.
 Let us know of your intention as we can put together a ‘package deal’ for someone who’s planning to take a lot of training with us.
-And we can also consider payment by installments to make things easier on your pocket.
-(We already have a great deal for anyone who wants to buy more than one module of Fine Tuning or Systemic Modelling Rolling Programmes, which means you can save as much as £252 per module. )
+And we can also consider payment by instalments to make things easier on your pocket.
+(We already have a great deal for anyone who wants to buy more than one module of Fine Tuning or Systemic Modelling Rolling Programmes, which means you can save up to £200 per module.)

 About Marian Way